Skip to main content

 Sleeping

-It might be comfortable to lie on your side with a pillow between your knees.
+You may find it comfortable to lie on your side with a pillow between your knees.

-As your pregnancy progresses, try placing an extra pillow or rolled up towel under your bump.
+As your pregnancy progresses, try placing an extra pillow or rolled-up towel under your bump.
 This places less strain on your hips and lower back.

 Moving in bed